BiTinerary/PersonalAPI/readme.md

 ie: send text/picture/attachment from Nokia 3310 but return **only** the results of a machine learning computer.

 ## Overview
 Run while loop on Orangepi or equivalent SBC.
-Scan inbox of email for keyword delivered by specified email address.
+Scan inbox for keyword delivered by specified email address.
+Trigger respective command.
-`if unread.message.exists? from: myphonenumber@mymetropcs.com` trigger respective linux command.
 Delete message.
 Send alert to email address or phone number.

-**keyValuePairs.txt** contains a dictionary which keys pertain to the keyword that the script looks for in your inbox.
-If keyword is found, the respective value is the literal command to be executed.
-If this command has an output, this will be sent as an alert message to the recipient defined on the last line of **loginCreds.txt**.
+**keyValuePairs.txt** contains a dictionary which key's pertain to the keyword that the script looks.
+If found, the respective value is the command to be executed.
+If this command has an output, this will be sent as a message to the recipient defined in **loginCreds.txt**.

-After the text files are read, **pAPI.rb** searches for the keywords provided.
-The search is done by the same GMail search function available from within the Web Browser GUI.
-Specifically `from: #{recipient} in:unread #{keyword}`.
-This disallows foreign emails from triggering commands and can also be scaled to include other Google search features like `has attachment`, `to:address@gmail.com`, date ranges and more.
+The inbox search is done by the same search function used in GMail's Web Browser UI.
+The specific search is `from: #{recipient} in:unread #{keyword}`.
+This disallows foreign emails from triggering commands and can also be scaled to include other Google search features like `has attachment`, `to:address@gmail.com`, date ranges and more. **Note**: the `from:` address can easily be spoofed.

-It's search regex can be loose or very specific.
-For instance, "Have you seen that movie **ipman**" and simply "**ipman**" will both be enough to trigger a command.
-However, "**Computer1**" and "**Computer2**" allows seperately define commands to be run on specific computers. ie: Shutdown computer 1, reboot computer 2.
+It's search regex can be loose or very specific but is mostly greedy.
+For instance, "Have you seen the movie **ipman**" and simply "**ipman**" will both trigger the same command.
+However, "**Computer1**" and "**Computer2**" allows seperately define commands to be run on specific computers. ie: Shutdown computer1, reboot computer2.

-If these commands contain an output, send that information as notifications.
-This can be used for alerts or updates of online information, has the computer's internet been restored?, what is it's IP Address, return API like information.
-MAC Address, OS/System info, etc..?
-The world is your oyster and Bob's your uncle.

-**Some more ideas:**
-`someAndroidApp` == webscrape `appFileName.apk` and reply to phone with .apk ass attachment.
-`ipman` == then `curl icanhazip.com` and send SMS with response.
-`creditScore` == run webscrape script to get credit Score, current alerts, last opened account, identity scurity status, etc...
-`laidOff` == send out resume to specified email addresses.
-`weather 55108` == wunderground API response for zipcode
-`blackout` == run mass shutdown/kill command on device/s?
-`find regexForPhoneNumber` == response with Pipl.com api results.

-If command detected but from stranger number, send response after authentication on personal device?
-Take arguments passed from email trigger.
-Parsing this email is tricky since MMS's sent from phone are base64 encoded along with something else.

 ## Vulnerabilities
 If a email/SMS is sent with content "PassArg(***echo Hellow Orld***)" then the command between the parens will be executed on the host machine.
 This arguably isn't necessarily a vulnerabilty in iteself but the fact that the sender email (`from: email.@email.com`) can easily be spoofed, is.
 No amount of oAuth2 or two factor authentication will change this vuln inside the code.
 Instead there will be changes to include the following: Script will be used with an unpublicised, obfuscated email address.
 More obscure (not hardcoded [last arg in keyValuePairs?] customizeable) PassArg() variable.
 Make shift dual authentication from inside received message. ie: Must end with special (changing) passcode defined in txt file.
 Furthermore, white/blacklist certain commands, "Are you sure you want to issue #{command} on #{system}?
 Y or N?", etc..

 All of that taken into account, this is why there are two versions included.
 One with/out the PassArg() capabilities.
-The keyValuePairs.txt acts as a sandbox for limiting the CLI abilities to predefined commands/aliases.
+The keyValuePairs.txt acts as a sandbox for limiting the CLI to predefined commands/aliases.
 Whereas PassArg() expands the CLI to accept variables on host machine (ping 8.8.8.8 or curl www.website.com) but opens you up to a potential world of hurt.
 My suggestion is to make secondary scripts that can process these variables but perform very specific tasks. (send downloaded .apks/html's, curl output as attachments, etc...)
 Rather than allowing direct access to host Machine's CLI.

 ## Executing